mustafashabib/eatPalestine/_recipes/fattoush.md

 1. Peel the cucumbers and finely dice them and the tomatoes.
 2. Thinly slice the radishes.
 3. Finely chop the green onion and the herbs.
+4. Roughly chop the olives.
-4. Combine the cut vegetables all together in a large bowl.
+5. Combine the cut vegetables all together in a large bowl.
-5. Cut the pita into chips and fry them until they turn crispy.
+6. Cut the pita into chips and fry them until they turn crispy.
 Add them to the vegetables once they're cool.
-6. For the dressing, combine the lemon juice, olive oil, crushed garlic, sumac, and salt and whisk them all together.
+7. For the dressing, combine the lemon juice, olive oil, crushed garlic, sumac, and salt and whisk them all together.
-7. Dress the salad right before serving.
+8. Dress the salad right before serving.
 If you have leftovers, save the dressing and salad separately to keep the vegetables and pita chips crisp.